Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\paragraph{Summary and Contribution} Distributional learning algorithms such as GAMLSS and deep distributional networks have been used successfully for probabilistic electricity price forecasting \cite[PEPF, see e.g.][]{muniain2020probabilistic,hirsch2024online,marcjasz2023distributional}.
+Distributional learning algorithms such as GAMLSS and deep distributional networks have been used successfully for probabilistic electricity price forecasting \cite[PEPF, see e.g.][]{muniain2020probabilistic,hirsch2024online,marcjasz2023distributional}.
 However, even for univariate distributions, these models are computationally expensive.
 At the same time, the literature on probabilistic electricity price forecasting has largely focused on modeling the hourly marginal distributions only, leaving the dependence structure neglected.
-Against this background, we develop an online estimation algorithm for multivariate distributional regression models, making the use of these algorithms feasible even for high-dimensional problems such as the 24-dimensional distribution of electricity prices on a standard laptop.
+Against this background, we develop an online estimation algorithm for multivariate distributional regression models, \secondreview{making the use of these algorithms feasible on a standard laptop, even for high-dimensional problems such as the 24-dimensional distribution of electricity prices}.
 We benchmark our implementation in a forecasting study for the German day-ahead electricity market and thereby provide the first study exclusively focused on online learning for multivariate PEPF.